CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 schedule.
 One semester classes will count as 0.5 in terms of credits and full year courses will count as 1 credit.
 ### QA
 Add classes to the schedule and see if credit is added.
-If credit does not increase, then the test does not pass.
-If credit is gained for every instance of adding a class, then the test is passed.
-The test also fail if the amount of credits added are incorrect (For example:
+Success: Credit is gained for every instance of adding a class.
-Add 1 credit for 0.5 credit class)
+Fail: Credit does not increase or the amount of credits added are incorrect (i.e. 1 credit added for a 0.5 credit class).

 ## Comprehensive Class Search Feature with Filtering
 ### Functionality